What Causes a Smelly Scalp?

 Too many shampoo-free days

-Sure, this runs counter to the advice to not suds-up daily, but when hair is super fine or your scalp’s skin is overly-oily, shampooing every one to two days will help keep your sebum levels in check.
+When hair is super fine or your scalp’s skin is overly oily, shampooing every 1 to 2 days will help keep your sebum levels in check.
 And even with thick, coarse stands that can handle the hiatus, remember that greasy hair holds onto dirt, sweat and debris.

 Hormonal imbalances and stress